-Thanks to all of you who contributed to the conference on 9th December – as speakers, chairs, supporters or engaged audience – more than 100 of you from a rich mix of backgrounds took part.
-We’ve had great feedback on the talks and sessions, and there are calls for another #MapLondon next year (would need a second commemorative poster, obvs).
+Thanks to all of you who contributed to the 9th December #MapLondon conference – as speakers, chairs, supporters or engaged audience – more than 100 of you from a rich mix of backgrounds took part.
+We’ve had great feedback and there are calls for a follow-up in 2020 (would need a second commemorative poster, obvs).
+A survey is going out on that; please take a minute to respond.

-Thanks again, and hope you’re sharing what you learned with someone new – I’ve already got one West of England mayor keen on #mapping that can show carbon-impact opportunity costs of planning/locating projects.
-If you’re working on that sort of thing, drop me a line: firstname.lastname@example.org
+We hope you’re sharing what you learned with someone new – we’ve already got one local government leader keen on #mapping that can show carbon-impact opportunity costs of planning/locating projects.
+If you’re working on that sort of thing, drop us a line: email@example.com

 - Empowerment: Crowd-sourced session addressing accessibility, safety, social justice and health – what’s included or omitted in maps?
 How to include more citizen voices?